BahlulBoy/Dashboard-SOSMAWEBSITE_expressjs/README.md

 # dashboard_web_dinamis_expressjs
-A project that i made for collage assignment.
+A project I made for a college assignment
 ## What inside project
 - Node js
 - express js